 PHOTOS - Photos of where to meet that special someone in Ireland

-Whether you’re on the hunt for an Irish spouse or you just fancy a bit of craic here are the top places to meet that special someone in Ireland.
+Whether you’re on the hunt for an Irish spouse or you just fancy a bit of craic here are the top places to meet the love of your life in Ireland.
 From marriage bureaus to match making festivals we have come up with some of the best locations to find an incredible Irish man or woman.

 1. GAA game